Hamilton Piedra

-Hamilton Emanuel Piedra Ordóñez (born Loja, Ecuador, 20 February 1993) is an Ecuadorean professional footballer who plays as a goalkeeper for Deportivo Cuenca on loan from C.S.D.
-Independiente del Valle in the Ecuadorian Serie A.
+Hamilton Emanuel Piedra Ordóñez (born Loja, Ecuador, 20 February 1993) is an Ecuadorean professional footballer who plays as a goalkeeper for Aucas in the Ecuadorian Serie A.

 Piedra joined C.D.
 Cuenca in 2011 and became established as first choice goalkeeper in 2014, going on to make 157 league appearances for the club.
 Piedra was announced as joining Independiente on a 5 year contract in a cash plus players deal in November 2017.

 International career

 Piedra made his debut for the senior Ecuador side on July 27, 2017 against the Trinidad and Tobago national football team in a 3-1 international friendly victory held at the Estadio George Capwell.